djangify/our-spot/README.md

 - Simplicity in registering, using and interacting were the main priorities to ensure user enjoyment.

-This research fed into the MVT and user stories.
+These ideas fed into the user stories.

 </details>